 Our vouchers have no expiration date and can be used at any time and with every experience service we offer, be it a takeaway, a deli purchase or a sit-down meal.

-The Faedra Beach Hotel and the Faedra Coffee Restaurant provides free sunbeds plus beach service and parking spot.
+The Faedra Beach Hotel and the Askianos Restaurant provides free sunbeds plus beach service and parking spot.

 This amazing beach protected from the wind is like a shelter for the travelers, the fresh sea smell composes the Cretan flavors and the nice atmosphere.

 The idea of “health promotion,” according to the WHO’s 1986 Ottawa Charter, is a health strategy that aims to incorporate skills and community development and to create supportive environments for health.
 The theoretical framework for such a strategy stems from the development of the new “biopsychosocial” model for health and disease, which questions the dominance of the biomedical model, by putting emphasis on the role of the environment and of human behavior and on the biological, psychological and social dimensions of both positive and negative health.
 However, despite the commonly held assumption that such basic concepts are recent in origin, they actually have their roots in ancient civilizations, particularly in classical Greece.
 The ancient Greeks understood that good health was tied to physical and social environments as well as to human behavior.
 They defined health as a state of dynamic equilibrium between the internal and external environment.
 In addition, they considered the physical and social determinants of health, they empowered individuals and communities through new democratic and participatory institutions and placed emphasis on health education and skill development.
 They also recognized the importance of supportive environments and healthy public policy and reoriented medicine towards a more naturalistic and humanistic perspective.